bpuig/laravel-subby/docs/models/plan-subscription-model.md

 $user = User::find(1);
 $plan = Plan::find(1);

-$user->newSubscription('main', $plan, 'Main subscription');
+$user->newSubscription('main', $plan, 'Main subscription', 'Customer main subscription');
 ```

 The first argument passed to `newSubscription` method should be the identifier tag of the subscription.
 If your
 application offer a single subscription, you might call this `main` or `primary`.
 The second argument is the plan
-instance your user is subscribing to and the third argument is a human readable name for your subscription.
+instance your user is subscribing to, and the third argument is a human-readable name for your subscription.
+Fourth
+argument is a description.
+Fifth argument is a start date.

 ## Change its Plan<a name="change-plan"></a>